teeekay/CarND-MPC-Project/AnthonyKnightTerm2Assignment5.md

 ### Running MPC

-The model can be run from the build directory by calling
+The model can be run from the build directory by calling:

 ```sh
 $./mpc
 ```